rwang-z/STModule/example_analysis.md

 **Parameters**:

-- res: the result of 'run_STModule' running on a tissue section
+- `res`: the result of `run_STModule` running on a tissue section

-- quantile_thresh: names will be demonstrated for genes with activity higher than the quantile threshold
+- `quantile_thresh`: names will be demonstrated for genes with activity higher than the quantile threshold

 &nbsp;